 Step 2: In the Device Manager, expand Network Adapters to see all network adapters, including the wireless adapter.
 The Wi-Fi adapter usually has the term “wireless” in its entry.

 Note down the wireless adapter name and number as you will need to download the adapter driver before uninstalling the present driver.
 Once you uninstall the present wireless driver, your Wi-Fi adapter will stop working, so you cannot download the new driver unless you have an Ethernet connection.

-To check the version number of the driver, right-click on the wireless driver entry in Device Manager > Network adapters, click Properties, click Driver tab.
+To check the version number of the driver, right-click on the wireless driver entry in Device Manager, click Network adapters, click Properties, click the Driver tab.

-Step 5: When you see the following confirmation dialog, please click Uninstall button to uninstall the driver as well as the device.
+Step 5: When you see the following confirmation dialog, please select Delete driver software for this device checkbox and then click the Uninstall button to uninstall the driver as well as the device.